googleapis/google-cloud-python/CONTRIBUTING.rst

 -----------------------------------------

 Chances are you have some dependency problems...
-If you're on Ubuntu,
+If you're on Debian/Ubuntu,
 try installing the pre-compiled packages::

-  $ sudo apt-get install python-crypto python-openssl libffi-dev
+  $ sudo apt-get install python-openssl

 or try installing the development packages
 (that have the header files included) and then ``pip install`` the dependencies again::

-  $ sudo apt-get install python-dev libssl-dev libffi-dev
+  $ sudo apt-get install build-essential libssl-dev libffi-dev python-dev
   $ pip install gcloud

 Adding Features